 - Time-based work (video, animation) or time-based documentation (installations, performances or interactive media): Submit as QuickTime mov file(s).
 It is helpful to include a selected short excerpt or edited segment (2 minutes) to precede each longer piece.
 Remember to include an inventory sheet describing the work submitted digitally, with a contact sheet of representative still image/s for reference.

-If you would like a one-on-one review of your original portfolio by an MICA admission representative, you may bring it to a National Portfolio Day,* when a MICA representative visits your school, or when you schedule an interview and portfolio review as part of your visit to MICA.
+If you would like a personal review of your original portfolio by an MICA admission representative, we would love to meet you at a National Portfolio Day, during a visit to your school, or when you schedule an interview and portfolio review as part of your visit to MICA's campus.
+Click here to learn more about visiting MICA's campus.

 Admission Dates and Deadlines